tttp/dxid/README.md

 - the total number of [insert the name of your entity]
 - ...

-In the US, I've seen the number prefixed with #, but that is not a known convention in Europe, and I had to explain that #42 doesn't mean that it's not 42 usd and it's not a typo that I put # instead of $.
+In the US, I've seen ids prefixed with #, but that is not a used convention in Europe...
+I had to explain that #42 doesn't mean that it's $42 and no, # instead of $ isn't a typo.

-As frontend dev, you probably displayed a screen that worked great with a tiny id (because your dev database is mostly empty), and realised after a few months or years that id 39201737 isn't fitting anymore.
+Another issue with ids as base 10 is when you use is with a spreadsheet, that might very kindly format it, create a total and whatever it can think of to mess up your list.

-As backend dev, you might have had to query directly the database with a "select ... where id = 3245082357", or update or delete and hoping you copy pasted the right id.
+so base 10 is well known, but it produces strings that are very long and might be confusing, because a primary key isn't a number that you are supposed to sum, multiply or any other math.

-## Words have meaning too, more rambling
+### ...words have meaning too

 Putting together a bunch of letters is likely to end up with existing words.
-To prevent that, we removed all voyels from our base of acceptable digits.
+To prevent that, we removed most voyels from our base of acceptable digits.

-We kept "." as a char you can put anywhere in the dxid to make it easier to read/type: they are ignored while converting dxid to a number and you can springle them in the dxid if you want to.
+We kept "\_" as a char you can put anywhere in the dxid to make it easier to read/type: they are ignored while converting dxid to a number and you can springle them in the dxid if you want to.

 Testing a list of profane words (banned by google), we have 0 profane numbers.

 using a [list with 28 languages](https://github.com/LDNOOBW/List-of-Dirty-Naughty-Obscene-and-Otherwise-Bad-Words), we still have 0.

-When removing &, replacing space by either "-" or "\_" and doing common substibutions i->1 e->3 o->0, we finally managed to generate 24: _sm l0rt d1ck s3x0 p0p3l k1nky b1tch 1ng010 3r0t1c p0kk3r f1g0n3 schl0ng t0pl3ss r1mm1ng p3nd3j0 bl0w-j0b 0pr0tt3n kyrv1tys b0ll0cks sch13ss3r m1nch10n3 gr3pp3ld3l h0w-t0-k1ll l13fd3sgr0_
+When removing &, replacing space by "-" or "\_" and doing common substibutions i->1 e->3 o->0, we finally managed to generate 24 words in that list: _sm l0rt d1ck s3x0 p0p3l k1nky b1tch 1ng010 3r0t1c p0kk3r f1g0n3 schl0ng t0pl3ss r1mm1ng p3nd3j0 bl0w-j0b 0pr0tt3n kyrv1tys b0ll0cks sch13ss3r m1nch10n3 gr3pp3ld3l h0w-t0-k1ll l13fd3sgr0_

-I'd say that finding [k1nky](https://www.merriam-webster.com/dictionary/k1nky) offensive is [b0ll0cks](https://www.merriam-webster.com/dictionary/bollocks), but you can always write 769061 as b1t.ch and 23899866350 as b0ll.0cks if you prefer.
+I'd say that finding [k1nky](https://www.merriam-webster.com/dictionary/k1nky) offensive is [b0ll0cks](https://www.merriam-webster.com/dictionary/bollocks), but you can always write 769061 as b1t_ch and 23899866350 as b0ll_0cks if you prefer.

 ## Contributing